LeVDuan/Wireless_IoT_Reminder_Firmware/README.md

 ## Usage

 Once the firmware is uploaded to the ESP32 board, the system is ready to use.
-You can set reminders through the serial monitor in the Arduino IDE..
+You can set reminders through the serial monitor in the Arduino IDE.